 Log into with Proximus FlexIO console with the user credentials you received after subscribing to the service.
 Go to the “Applications” section of the console, and click on the “+ Add New App” button, then “Create a Visual Designer Application”.
 Finally, select the “Blank” template in the Template Gallery.

-Give your application a new name (“hello world”) and make sure the type “voice” is selected before clicking on “Create”.
+Give your application a new name (like “hello world” or anything meaningful to you) and make sure the type “voice” is selected before clicking on “Create”.

 Discovering the Visual Designer

 The Visual Designer window opens in a new tab.
 We can see several components in this window:

 - Action building blocks on the left: these are all action types that you can execute in your scenario, like “Play” for playing an audio file, “Say” to use text to speech, “Collect” to gather input from the caller, etc

 - Modules can be created and are ways to regroup action blocks together.
 More complex scenarios or applications typically use several modules where each module is composed of several actions.
 There is always a startup module that will execute first when the application is triggered.
 When creating a new application, the default startup module is called “Welcome”.
 Modules are linked together using specific actions in some building blocks.

 - The action blocks can be dragged in the active module screen, one below the other.
 They can be reordered on the screen and will be executed in sequence.